lyndon025/playtested/src/content/article/2023-02-04-a-fun-rhythmic-casual-beat-em-up--punch-kick-duck---first-impressions.md

 ---
-title: "A fun rhythmic casual beat’ em up | Punch Kick Duck - First Impressions"
+author: lyndonguitar
+category: Review
-description: "You are imprisoned at the bottom of a tower and have escaped.
+description: You are imprisoned at the bottom of a tower and have escaped.
 Your fellow animals are out to stop you from going up and escaping.
 As luck would have it, you can do three simple moves; Punch Kick Duck, and that’s the title of the game.
-That’s all you need really, to stop them from stopping you in this fun and lovely rhythmic beat ‘em up made specifically for mobile phones."
+That’s all you need really, to stop them from stopping you in this fun and lovely rhythmic beat ‘em up made specifically for mobile phones.
+featured: false
 pubDate: 2023-02-04
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "punch-kick-duck"]
+tags:
-featured: false
+- taptap
+- punch-kick-duck
-thumb: "/images/reviews/2023-02-04-a-fun-rhythmic-casual-beat-em-up--punch-kick-duck---first-impressions-0.avif"
+thumb: /images/reviews/2023-02-04-a-fun-rhythmic-casual-beat-em-up--punch-kick-duck---first-impressions-0.avif
+title: A fun rhythmic casual beat’ em up | Punch Kick Duck - First Impressions
 ---

 <div class="gallery">